8fold/site-joshbruce.com/content/public/finances/building-wealth-paycheck-to-paycheck/_20220115/content.md

 That leaves the dip in the market and the cash.
 Unfortunately, the market is recovering just fine and every standard portfolio provided by Personal Capital is outperforming mine by a few percentage points whereas before they were all within a couple of percentage points.

 With that as the rationale, I’m blaming holding so much cash as the issue and will be doing what I can to rectify the situation with a quickness while still allowing for the possibility the IRS will find I owe money somehow or someway.

+## Taxes

+Given the tax-related situation that's happening right now I'm planning to create a list of all the folks I may receive tax-related forms from as a sort of checklist.

 ## FI experiments